vertexproject/common-tools/README.rst

     This will run ``pycodestyle`` against Python files to be committed.
 It assumes that there is a ``setup.cfg`` file in the root directory of the repo.

+``vtx_common.tools.buildpkg``
+    This will execute rstorm files for a given storm package file following Vertex conventions, in order to generate markdown documentation for the package that can be viewed in the Synapse UI.
+This requires having the Synapse python package available, as well as ``pandoc``.
+Pandoc should be ve`rs`ion ``2.14.0.1`` or greater.

 This package also installs ``bump2version``, ``pytest``, ``pytest-cov`` and ``pytest-xdist`` packages.